MicrosoftDocs/visualfsharpdocs/docs/conceptual/fsharptype.makefunctiontype-method-[fsharp].md

 # FSharpType.MakeFunctionType Method (F#)

-Returns a **T:System.Type** representing the F# function type with the given domain and range
+Returns a **System.Type** representing the F# function type with the given domain and range

 **Namespace/Module Path:** Microsoft.FSharp.Reflection